4DSpace-UiO/PTetraWorkshop/index.md

 ### Support or Contact

 Having trouble with setting up your machines?
-Join our [Slack workspace](https://join.slack.com/t/ptetraworkshop/shared_invite/zt-11do628gg-q~zkVBwJhbPE0wjtP99GOQ) and we’ll help you sort it out.
+Join our [Slack workspace: PTetraWorkshop](https://ptetraworkshop.slack.com) and we’ll help you sort it out.